 At the December 3rd meeting of the Salem Harbor Port Authority (SHPA), the Massachusetts Clean Energy Center (MassCEC) delivered exciting news to the city about the suitability of its port for playing a role in the burgeoning offshore wind (OSW) industry along the Atlantic seaboard.
-Slides of this draft report can be found on the SHPA website.
+Slides of this draft report can be found at the Salem Harbor Port Authority webpage, under Quick Links (MassCEC Wind Ports & Infrastructure Presentation).

 An independent investigator, Jay Borklund of Lloyd’s Register, noted that with Salem’s deep-water port, unobstructed by bridges or powerlines, it could be a perfect site for one or more of these roles in OSW: operations and maintenance, manufacturing, or marshalling.
 SAFE is excited about this opportunity for Salem to be a part of the vital and growing OSW industry.